 There’s no pre-installed 3rd party software on the tablet so it’s very responsive as it has plenty of free memory.
 What you do get though is a 12 month subscription key for Microsoft Office 365, which when activated against your Microsoft account will also give you unlimited storage to Microsoft’s OneDrive as well as 60 minutes of Skype call time per month.

 The build quality isn’t far behind that of the Google Nexus 7 (2013) and for the price it’s an amazing piece of hardware.
-I highly recommend it to anyone who’s interested in Windows tablets.
+I highly recommend the Linx 8 to anyone who’s interested in trying out Windows on a tablet.

 After a long wait people can now finally download my ROM.